newtein/Desalination/README.md

 # Publication
-Other relevent information will be published after publication in relevent journal.
+Short-version is published in  IEEE-11th International Conference on Contemporary Computing (in-press) and extended version is submitted for publication in relevent journal.